The Surrey County Gaol or New Gaol, as it was known, was built by George Gwilt as the main prison for the county of Surrey, between

 On the

-prisoners were James Bartlett, who had been convicted of sodomy, highway robber
+James Bartlett, who had been convicted of sodomy, highway robber Henry Edwards

-Henry Edwards and John Biggs and Samuel Wood who were to hang for burglary.
-A large
+and John Biggs and Samuel Wood who were to hang for burglary.
+A large crowd had

-crowd had assembled to watch the execution and it is reported that “the
+assembled to watch the execution and it is reported that “the unfortunate men

-unfortunate men met their fate with great fortitude and died acknowledging the
+met their fate with great fortitude and died acknowledging the justice of their

 Richard

-Smith and William Cundel were to die for treason
+William Cundel were to die for treason having been

-accordance with the law they had been sentenced to be hanged drawn and quartered
+with the law they had been sentenced to be hanged drawn and quartered but again

 awaiting their trial and subsequent execution for the murder of Chennel’s father George snr.
 As was not unusual at this time, in the case